 Memories…every day we’re forming new ones, but there is something especially heartwarming about revisiting those from a long time ago.
 For seniors with Alzheimer’s or another type of dementia, with a decreasing capability to retain short-term memories, those from many years’ past are all the more cherished.

-In fact, reminiscence therapy for elderly adults is becoming increasingly popular for individuals with Alzheimer’s disease.
+In fact, reminiscence therapy for dementia or Alzheimer’s is becoming increasingly popular for individuals.
 The rewards are wonderful, including a better connection and sense of value and self-worth, and a boost in confidence and joy.
 It is also a terrific way to overcome stress and the difficulties inherent with day-to-day life with Alzheimer’s disease.

 Keep in mind that reminiscing and remembering have specific variations.
 While asking an individual if he or she recalls a specific place, person, or event may result in unfavorable feelings if that individual cannot recall the memory, reminiscing adjusts the focus towards the individual with dementia, allowing him or her to steer the conversation.

 For example, sit with the older adult and start looking through an old scrapbook, and see which photographs strike recognition and ignite a spontaneous conversation.
 And, realize that some memories might be painful, in which case you can choose to provide kind, supportive listening, or very carefully redirect the individual to a more pleasant memory.

 Listed here are three additional reminiscing activities; experiment to determine which are best received by your loved one: